victorfreitas/wpupper-share-buttons/readme.txt

 == Changelog ==

+= 3.25 =

+* New option: Change size icons
+* New option: Change color icons
+* New option: Widget share buttons available
+* Improvements custom css option
+* Update languages
+* Improvements in multisite
+* Improvements on admin and frontend
+* Correction of alignment for layout fixed right.
+[Related by @talgalili]
+* Bug fixes

 = 3.24 =

 * New option: Now you can add custom css directly in the plugin settings.